-Description: The Day of Atonement and is observed by fasting, prayer, and repentance.
-It is the holiest day of the Jewish calendar and is referred to in the Torah.
+Description: The Day of Atonement and customs is to fast, pray, and repentance.
+It is the holiest day of the Jewish calendar and written in the Torah.

 When: begins 5 days after Yom Kippur on the 15th of Tishri and lasts for seven days.

 Description: means free-standing booth or huts (Sukkahs), as the Jewish people used free-standing tents while wandering in the Desert of Sinai for 40 years.
 It is the Jewish Festival of giving thanks for the fall harvest.

 When: follows the very next day following the 7th day of Sukkot.

 Description: is the rejoicing in the Law.
 It is for the annual reading of the Torah, celebrated in a festival, and reminds us that the Torah is never-ending.
 This is the day we roll the Torah scroll to the beginning so the Torah cycle can begin again.